lovastatin (generic name)

 Mevacor (brand name)

 It lowers the level of cholesterol in the blood

 What is this medicine?LOVASTATIN (LOE va sta tin) is known as a HMG-CoA reductase inhibitor or 'statin'.
 It lowers the level of cholesterol in the blood.
 This drug may also reduce the risk of heart attack or other health problems in patients with risk factors for heart disease.
 Diet and lifestyle changes are often used with this drug.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a glass of water.
+How should I use this medicine?Take this medicine by mouth with a glass of water in the evening at bedtime.
+Do not crush or chew.
 Follow the directions on the prescription label.
-Take with food.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.